BUDGET$37.0M

 Detailed Financial Report

-13 Going on 30, released in 2004, entered the cinematic marketplace as a Comedy / Fantasy / Romance film.
+In the competitive landscape of 2004, 13 Going on 30 debuted as a Comedy / Fantasy / Romance film with significant commercial expectations.
 The production path for this project involved significant capital, with a reported budget of approximately $37.0M.
 In the modern film economy, recovering such an investment requires a multifaceted theatrical strategy spanning domestic and international territories.

 Collection Trajectory

 The box office journey for 13 Going on 30 has culminated in a worldwide gross of approximately $96.5M.
 This figure represents the total theatrical footprint, reflecting a Return on Investment (ROI) of 161%.
-Such a robust financial display underscores the film's broad appeal and effective marketing campaign.
+This performance indicates a strong grasp of the target demographic and sustained momentum beyond the opening weekend, a hallmark of major commercial success.

 Profitability & Verdict

 Analyzing the multiplier effect and market sentiment, 13 Going on 30 navigated the competitive landscape with an audience reception score of 6.8/10.
 When weighing the production costs against the global returns, 13 Going on 30 is effectively categorized as a Super Hit.
-This result solidifies the film's place as a significant earner in the yearly box office rankings.
+A resounding victory for the filmmakers, proving that quality content resonates with paying audiences.

 Comparables